Serka-M/ENAdumper/msc/wf-fast5.md

 ### Uploading raw Nanopore data to ENA using ENAdumper

 #### Prerequisites
+1. Register a [Webin account](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/registration.html) at ENA for submitting files
-1. Register a [study](https://ena-docs.readthedocs.io/en/latest/submit/study.html) at ENA and get a study ID
+2. Register a [study](https://ena-docs.readthedocs.io/en/latest/submit/study.html) at ENA and get a study ID
-2. Register your [samples](https://ena-docs.readthedocs.io/en/latest/submit/samples.html) to acquire the sample sheet from ENA
+3. Register your [samples](https://ena-docs.readthedocs.io/en/latest/submit/samples.html) to acquire the sample sheet from ENA
-3. The sample sheet will act as a key-file linking the sample names to the corresponding ENA sample IDs.
+4. The sample sheet will act as a key-file linking the sample names to the corresponding ENA sample IDs.
 Example below:

 | TYPE | ACCESSION | ALIAS |
 | --- | --- | --- |